Banking, Money and Taxes in China

 Otherwise, many expats identify a branch where employees can speak English and in close proximity to their home or workplace, and use this outlet for complicated queries.

-While Chinese banks provide new account holders with a debit card that works at most ATMs, paying at stores is usually done in cash.
-ATM withdrawal limits are also lower than in Europe or the US, so if a large amount of cash needs to be withdrawn it may have to be done over a few days.
+Local banks have ample ATMs across the country, while international services may be limited.
+ATM withdrawal limits are lower than in Europe or the US, so if a large amount of cash needs to be withdrawn it may have to be done over a few days.

 Taxes in China

 Expats who have lived in the country for between one and five years must pay tax in China based on their local income and on income brought into the country.
 After five years, residents must pay tax on their worldwide income, although deductions are often applicable if tax is also paid to their home country.